MicrosoftLearning/dp-080-Transact-SQL/Instructions/Labs/13-implement-transitions-in-tsql.md

     module: 'Additional exercises'
 ---

 In this lab, you'll use T-SQL statements to see the impact of using transactions in the **AdventureWorks** database.
-For your reference, the following diagram shows the tables in the database (resize the pane if it can't be see clearly).
+For your reference, the following diagram shows the tables in the database (you may need to resize the pane to see them clearly).

 ![An entity relationship diagram of the AdventureWorks database](./images/adventureworks-erd.png)